-There is a student phone in the main office which can be used for signing out.
-Please check with a secretary before use.
+There is a phone in the main office which can be used for signing out.
+Please check with a member of the clerical team before use.

 TEXTBOOKS/MATERIALS

 You are responsible for all materials loaned to you.
 You will be expected to pay for their replacement if they are lost and/or damaged.